Hair fall/ khalitya

 Acharya Charak says that after adequate Samshodhana patients of Khalitya should be subjected to Nasya, massage of oil, and Shirolepa.

-The common management can be divided as follows:
+The common management can be divided as following :

 • Abhyanga